 Whatever the true history, Concubine Lane is thriving today.
 The narrow space is crammed with shops and stalls, and offers an insight into the city’s beating heart.
 Head down the lane to check out souvenir shops and coffee shops.

-4. Visit the Harry Potter coffee shop
+4. Make magic at the Harry Potter coffee shop

 Trolley with owl and suitcase in front of brick wall, mimicking entry to platform 9 3/4